Solar Terms or Seasonal Points for Summer

 In Chinese Medicine, the Heart, Small Intestine, Pericardium and Triple Burner are the organs that represent the vibrant energy of this season.

-The heart and pericardium sit inside the ribcage, a little left of centre.
-The heart supplies the body (in cooperation with the lungs) with oxygenated blood by continually pumping an enormous amount of blood through the vast circulatory system.
+The heart and pericardium sit inside the ribcage, slightly to the left of centre.
+The heart supplies the body (in cooperation with the lungs) with oxygenated blood by continually pumping a vast amount of blood through the circulatory system.
 The pericardium is the outer fibrous layer or sac around the heart.
 It supports the heart’s movement and functions while providing a physical barrier between the heart and surrounding tissues.

 The small intestine is located in the GI tract between the stomach and the large intestine.
 It receives food from the stomach and continues the digestion process.
-The small intestine is also where a large portion of the absorption and assimilation of nutrition and fluid occurs.
+The small intestine is also where a significant portion of nutrient and fluid absorption and assimilation occurs.

-The San Jiao is not a recognized organ in Western anatomy.
-There is some dispute about what the Chinese meant when they discussed the San Jiao, but it’s widely believed among TCM physicians that it refers to a relationship between organs instead of an organ on its own.
+The San Jiao is not recognized as an organ in Western anatomy.
+There is some dispute about what the Chinese meant when they discussed the San Jiao, but TCM physicians widely believe it refers to a relationship between organs rather than an organ on its own.
 One way to think about this is that it describes the relationship between the organs responsible for water movement in the body.
-It could also refer to the three burners in Chinese Medicine – the upper, middle, and lower.
+It could also refer to the three burners in Chinese Medicine—the upper, middle, and lower.
 Similar to the thoracic, abdominal, and pelvic cavities.

 COOKING: During summer, enjoy a variety of colourful foods with others.
 Balance is needed to support and regulate body temperature.
-Lighter, bitter, and cooling foods are essential to protect against external heat.
+Light, bitter, and cooling foods are essential for protecting against external heat.
 Dehydration and drying are also concerns in the hotter months because excess heat and yang can damage body fluids and yin.
 So, use foods that support body fluids and yin.
-Pungent-flavoured spices – especially small amounts of warming pungent, help the body sweat and cool.
+Pungent-flavoured spices – especially small amounts of warming pungent spices- help the body sweat and cool.

 Here are a few cooking tips for summer: